0xCrispy/deep-blocks/README.md

 3. We fork an existing defi protocol... lol jk?
 4. We keep brainstorming (analytics, nft + ai) what excites us?

-If you want to work on another idea, you can still clone the repo, make a new dir and put your code in there and push.
+If you want to work on another idea, you can fork the repo, then put in a pull request.